 Mapping Practices Beyond DEI

 I arrived at Camber in October 2021 with energy and expertise, and also fresh eyes—management consulting was a new business for me.
 For more than 25 years, I led nonprofits and organizations in the social good sector as a trusted counselor.
-Through my affiliation with several national and global coalitions as well as thought leaders working in the DEI, belonging, and racial justice space, I am able to merge ideas that reshape our internal and client-facing operations.
+Through my affiliation with several national and global coalitions as well as thought leaders working in the DEI, belonging, and racial justice space, I seek to merge ideas that reshape our internal and client-facing operations.

 Upon my arrival, I set off by mapping and exploring pertinent frameworks to help orient our pathway.
 These included Tema Okun and Kenneth Jones’ “Disrupting White Supremacy Culture” framework, the Othering and Belonging Institute’s body of work, and many resources from the traditional DEI space as well as new thinking around program design and localization (which I will discuss in further detail in subsequent blog posts.)